 I’ve been blogging for 5+ years and I’m yet to find a single example of a successful BlogSpot site, or Weebly, or Wix.

 Targeting keywords is always important.
 But it’s crucial for new blogs who have low domain strength and are strangers to Google’s algorithm.

 Whenever you write content targeting keywords, you’re building relevance for your site in Google’s eyes.
 So you rank easier and faster.

 But also, targeting a keyword helps keep your article focused and centered on helping the user.

-For example, the target keyword for this post is “common amateur blogging mistakes” so I make sure to list out all mistakes commonly made by amateur bloggers.
+For example, the target keyword for this post is “common amateur blogging mistakes” so I make sure to do thorough research, make an outline (I used Clearscope to help me) and list out all mistakes commonly made by amateur bloggers.

 But I don’t list all possible errors bloggers make because that would be an overkill and it would actually dilute the value of my article.